-The alert version of the Modal component is a prompt that requires the user to take an action, and unlike the normal Modal component, they are non-dismissible with a Close button in the top corner.
+A Modal component may be rendered as an alert.
+Alerts may not be dismissed except for by an explicit action within the Modal.
+The alert version of the Modal component requires the user to take an action.
+A Close button appears in the top corner.
 The typical alert Modal component contains 2 (max 3) possible actions.